pydicom/pynetdicom/docs/tutorials/create_scu.rst

 between DICOM *Application Entities* (AEs) over a `TCP connection
 <https://en.wikipedia.org/wiki/Transmission_Control_Protocol>`_.
 Communication
-between two AEs starts by establishing a TCP connection, then progresses to negotiating an *association*, which is just a term to describe the communications channel between the AEs and the set of rules that govern their expected behaviour.
+between two AEs starts by establishing a TCP connection, then progresses to negotiating an *association*, which is the term used to describe the communications channel between the AEs and the set of rules that govern their expected behaviour.